• Skip to primary navigation

 .

-And one type of blackwater fish that is much more difficult to keep properly than many hobbyists think is the Oscar.
+And one type of fish that is much more difficult to keep properly than many hobbyists think is the Oscar.
 For information on the Oscar go to this link:

 17.8.
 Oscars